JackGoBrr/VersatilleKnowledgeBase/Server_icon.md

 # Changing your server's icon
 In this guide, you'll find out how to change your server's icon to make it look more beautiful for people who add your server to their server list :)
+This guide is applicable for all of Vanilla Servers, BungeeCord, and Spigot / Paper servers!

 ### Pre-requisites
 - A Minecraft Service